dhellmann/pymotw-3/source/bisect/index.rst

 ==========================================

 .. module:: bisect
     :synopsis: Maintains a list in sorted order without having to call sort each time an item is added to the list.

-:Purpose: Maintains a list in sorted order without having to call sort each time an item is added to the list.
+:Purpose: Maintains a list in sorted order without having to call sort
-:Python Version: 1.4 and later
+          each time an item is added to the list.

 The :mod:`bisect` module implements an algorithm for inserting elements into a list while maintaining the list in sorted order.
 For